LiskArchive/lisk-sdk/framework/src/components/README.md

 ### System

 This component provides a central registry of up-to-date system information.
-Especially network height, nonce, broadhash, nethash and network specific constants.
+Especially network height, nonce, broadhash, nethash, and network specific constants.
 This component will use channels and events to make all instances of the component stay in sync in different modules.